Field Trips for Your Class or Group

 Note: Though the trapper’s items include a flintlock rifle and a knife, these items are safely secured, never passed around to the children, and the rifle is zip-tied and well as never loaded (no gunpowder on site ever).
 Rest assured your student’s safey and well being is our top priority.

 Go back in time and help discover Oregon on the Lewis and Clark Expedition, with fun hands-on activities!
-Your third, fourth, or fifth grade class will learn about the Corp of Discovery and their famous expedition to find the Northwest Passage, establish peace with the Native Americans, map the American West, and discover new species along the way.
+Your students will learn about the Corp of Discovery and their famous expedition to find the Northwest Passage, establish peace with the Native Americans, map the American West, and discover new species along the way.
 This famous journey (1803 – 1806) paved the way for westward expansion and brought new scientific and practical knowledge.
-Learn about the people who went on the journey, some of the adventures, about the Native people encountered along the way, and make a few discoveries and a map of your own in your journal (provided.)
-Your class will split into three groups led by an instructor, each with a different focus.
-Learn about trade items, Native language and customs, over-wintering at the fort, map making, local plants and animals, and about Seaman the dog.
-We re-convene at the house for a final wrap up and travel forward in time to the present.
+Learn about the people who went on the journey, some of the adventures, about the Indigenous people encountered along the way, and make a few discoveries and a map of your own in your journal (provided.)
+Learn about trade items, Native American language and customs, over-wintering at the fort, map making, local plants and animals, and about Seaman the dog.
+Location is the Dorris Ranch Living History Village (see above.)

 “Singing Creek Educational Center is great!
 I attended with my ten year old son who has a disability and they were very supportive in listening to what his needs were and allowing him to participate as fully as any other child would.
 I fully recommend anyone to this wonderful organization.”